Nationally Acclaimed Curriculum

 Complete the academic requirements listed in the degree plan—including completion of any academic deficiencies in prerequisite courses, by the times stated in the student's official letter of acceptance—and submit official documentation of successful completion to the Office of the Registrar.

-Complete all required courses in the degree plan with a grade of B or higher (P for Pass/Fail courses), receive practical evaluations reflecting an acceptable level of performance and professional conduct, and successfully complete all clinical affiliations.
+Complete all required courses in the degree plan according to student guidelines.
+All courses must be completed with a grade of C or higher (see special requirements).
+However, guidelines for cumulative grade point average must also be maintained.
+(P for Pass/Fail courses), receive practical evaluations reflecting an acceptable level of performance and professional conduct, and successfully complete all clinical affiliations.